code4pay/wrsc_membership/Notes.md

 - run `php artisan config:clear`
 - run `php artisan migrate` to apply DB changes
 - run `npm run production` to apply js and css changes

+# Homestead
+Some notes on using Homestead
+to set the php version for the cli `sudo update-alternatives --config php`